BCDA-APS/bs_model_instrument/README.md

 - `configs/iconfig.yml` - configuration for data collection
 - `configs/logging.yml` - configuration for session logging to console and/or files
+- `qs/qs-config.yml`    - contains all configuration of the QS host process.
+See the [documentation](https://blueskyproject.io/bluesky-queueserver/manager_config.html) for more details of the configuration.

 ## queueserver